steunix/passweaver-api/README.md

+# Forewords

+This project is still a work in progress, bolts need to be tightened

 # Vaulted

 Vaulted is a collaborative password manager API.
 It allows to store and retreive secrets, such as sites passwords, API credentials, network passwords... in other words any information that needs to be encrypted and protected